-Choosing the best option - your Advisor can help
+Choosing the best option

 The actual cost of a higher education varies with the school chosen, the degree(s) sought and the discipline selected.
 While these costs continue to rise, a comprehensive education savings strategy, and an early start, will help ensure your children get the education they want and deserve.